DerekPascarella/Capcomvs.SNK2-EnglishPatchDreamcast/README.md

 <ul>
    <li><b>100% Unlocked Save</b><br>A save file that can be downloaded directly to your VMU to unlock all special characters, modes, and settings!
 Half the fun is unlocking all this yourself, but some of us just want it all done for us.</li>
    <br>
-   <li><b>TV Commercial</b><br>Watch the original Japanese commercial touting cross-platform online gameplay between the SEGA Dreamcast and the Sony PlayStation 2, fully subtitled in English.
+   <li><b>TV Commercial</b><br>Watch the original Japanese commercial touting cross-platform online gameplay between the Sega Dreamcast and the Sony PlayStation 2, fully subtitled in English.
 Go beyond console hardware!</li>
    <br>
    <li><b>Developer Interviews</b><br>Interviews translated by <a href="https://itsfantastic.moe/">Benjamin Roodberg</a>a> from the October 15th, 2001 "Another Play Guide", featuring producers, graphic artists, sound engineers, planners, and programmers.</li>
 </ul>